This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 - Shit tests for men: just one example from the forum, dig deeper for more of them

-Show me the hand technique ™: in power dynamics and frame control strategies, a technique of frame control to dismantle covert aggression and passive-aggressiveness.
+Show me the hand strategy ™: in power dynamics and frame control strategies, a strategy of frame control to “surface” covert aggression and passive-aggressiveness.

-It consists of surfacing and making the nasty intentions obvious, so that the attacker must at the very least attack in the open and give up his covert-position, together with the ability to retreat and play innocent.
+It consists to being the covert aggression to the surface and turning into a direct and honest aggression or criticism.
+That makes the nasty intentions obvious, so that the attacker must at the very least attack in the open and give up his covert-position, together with the ability to retreat and play innocent.

 Slut-shaming: in dating power dynamics, sexual conflict, and manipulation strategies, it consists of shaming women for apparently displaying loose morals and/or engaging in short-term dating.